carolynvs/carolynvanslyck.com/content/talks/_index.md

     </div>
     <div class="locations">GoTimeFM</div>
     <p class="description">
-      The GoTimeFM crew and I chat about welcoming our Windows Gopher bretheren into the Go Community, how I became a maintainer for dep (the Go Dependency Manager), and my adventures running a my little pony themed bare metal Kubernetes cluster.
+      The GoTimeFM crew and I chat about welcoming our Windows Gopher brethren into the Go Community, how I became a maintainer for dep (the Go Dependency Manager), and my adventures running a my little pony themed bare metal Kubernetes cluster.
     </p>
-    <center><a href="https://changelog.com/gotime/55">Go Time 55: Dep, Cross-platform, and Getting Started</a></center>
+    <center><a href="https://changelog.com/gotime/55">Listen to Go Time 55: Dep, Cross-platform, and Getting Started</a></center>
   </div>

   <div class="project" id="dep-in-10">